 In addition, Chris has had the opportunity to study with other excellent teachers including Ray Farinato, Jeff Albright, and Joel Posluns, and to attend seminars with exceptional teachers in the US and around the world, including Aikido Doshu Moriteru Ueshiba, Hayato Osawa, Nobuyoshi Tamura, and Mitsunari Kanai.
 Chris endeavors to incorporate these diverse perspectives into his daily training.

 Ann O’Brien teaches our Aikido class for young kids ages 5 to 8.
 Before arriving in the Roaring Fork Valley, she trained aikido with Hiroshi Ikeda Shihan and Tres Hofmeister Sensei at Boulder Aikikai, as well as Lee Lavi Ramirez Sensei in Los Angeles.
 Ann began meditation and studied Eastern philosophies as a teenager, and has taught children’s Aikido, yoga and creativity classes.
-Besides being a mother, she is an intuitive healer, with a focus on personal empowerment, energy mastery and conscious relationships.
+Besides being a mother, she is an intuitive healer and writer— with a focus on personal empowerment, energy mastery and conscious relationships.